textlint/textlint/docs/getting-started.md

+---
+id: getting-started
-# Getting Started with textlint
+title: Getting Started with textlint
+---

 **textlint** does the following steps: